 Which cloud model is right for your business?

-STEP 1: Audit what you have first
+STEP 1: Audit what you have

 STEP 3: Build a migration plan

-If you have chosen a hybrid cloud model, this is where you can outline what applications and data will be moved to the public cloud and what will stay on the private network.
+Before you get into the nitty gritty of migration, you need to create a robust plan so that the project won’t disrupt the business.
+If you've chosen a hybrid cloud model, this is the time to outline what applications and data will be moved to the public cloud and what will stay on the private network.

-- Scalable and flexible ‑ Grows with your business as your IT demands evolve
+- Scalable and flexible.
+Grows with your business as your IT demands evolve.

-- Resiliency ‑ Cloud providers have mirrored back-up solutions that can be used in a disaster scenario, mitigating downtime
+- Resiliency.
+Cloud providers have mirrored back-up solutions that can be used in a disaster scenario, mitigating downtime.

-STEP 5: Be upfront about any potential risks
+STEP 5: Be upfront about risks